College Transfer Programs

 General Education Goals

-See CPCC General Education Goals for College-Level Programs (/programsofstudy/collegelevelprograms/generaleducationgoals/)
+See CPCC General Education Goals for College-Level Programs for Core Competencies and approved general education courses for an Associate in Arts Degree.

 Transfer Articulation Agreement

-The Comprehensive Articulation Agreement (C.A.A.) is a statewide contract between the North Carolina Community College System and the Public North Carolina State University System.
-This agreement enables students to complete lower division general education requirements at the community college and meet the respective four-year college or university equivalents by doing so.
+The Comprehensive Articulation Agreement (CAA) is a statewide contract between the North Carolina Community College System and the North Carolina State University System.
+This agreement enables students to complete lower division general education requirements at the community college and meet respective four-year college or university equivalents by doing so.

 The CAA assures admission to one of the 16 UNC institutions with the following stipulations: